syne-tune/syne-tune/docs/source/tutorials/benchmarking/bm_plotting.rst

   baselines, by using two subfigures.
 This is done by specifying ``plot_params.subplots`` and ``metadata_to_subplot``.
-In the former, ``plot_params.subplots.nrows`` and ``plot_params.subplots.ncols`` are mandatory, provinding the shape of the subplot arrangement.
+In the former, ``plot_params.subplots.nrows`` and ``plot_params.subplots.ncols`` are mandatory, providing the shape of the subplot arrangement.
   In ``plot_params.subplots.titles``, we can provide titles for each column (which we do here).
 If given, this overrides ``plot_params.title``.
   Also, ``plot_params.subplots.legend_no=[0, 1]`` asks for legends in both